 While many of the members should come as no surprise (Google, Oracle, SAP, Cisco) – all advocates of less unnecessary patent litigation, this initiative is also proving popular with sectors such as financial services (American Express and JP Morgan are members).
 We would expect to see more banks and payments companies join, as the Fintech frenzy become a commercial reality.
 This is a topic that we will be exploring further at the CMS London event on 10 January.

 We asked Nigel Swycher, CEO of Aistemos what’s in it for start-ups: “ Having a coherent IP strategy is important for all companies.
 You should start as you mean to continue.
 Our commitment is turning our investment in IP into Cipher revenue, not to fuelling patent wars.
 It’s that simple”.

-For more information about the LOT Network, visit their website here.
+For more information visit the LOT Network website.